mariodruiz/PYNQ/docs/source/getting_started.rst

 ***************

 You need a supported Xilinx platform to get started.
 How you get PYNQ depends on your platform.
-For some Zynq|Zynq Ultrascale+ platforms you can download an SD card image to boot the board.
-For other platforms, including Alveo, you can install PYNQ onto your host Operating System.
+For some Zynq and Zynq Ultrascale+ platforms you can download an SD card image to boot the board.
+For other platforms, including Alveo and Kria SOM boards, you can install PYNQ onto your host Operating System.

 If you have one of the following boards, you can follow the quick start guide.
 Go to the `PYNQ support forum <https://discuss.pynq.io/>`_ for help.